-If you’ve been thinking about taking out a prepaid funeral plan, you may have lots of questions before deciding whether it is worth it.
-In our latest blog, we’ll discuss the pros and cons of prepaid funeral plans, along with a list of questions to ask your funeral director regarding the funeral plan they offer.
+If you’ve been thinking about taking out a prepaid funeral plan, you may have lots of questions before deciding whether it is right for you.
+In our latest blog we’ll discuss the pros and cons of prepaid funeral plans, along with a list of questions to ask your funeral director regarding the funeral plans they offer.

 What is a funeral plan?